ziminji/objective-c-sql-query-builder/README.md

 even though it still contains some bugs.
 When this occurs, every attempt will be made to list these known bugs in this README if they are not already listed under the "Issues" tab.

 At the current time, there are no known bugs.
+However, the ORM is still in development.

 ## Future Development